in2code-de/femanager/Documentation/Changelog/Index.rst

       :Date: 2023-01-25
       :Changes:

-      * [BUGFIX] Security: Missing Hash Check for inviation controller - Invitation Templates must be updraded (if a custom template is used)
+      * [BUGFIX] Security: Missing Hash Check for invitation controller - Invitation Templates must be updated (if a custom template is used)

 -
       :Version: 5.5.2